 Amy MacKinnon is currently the Executive Director of the Paralympic Sports Association.
-She has worked and volunteered in the area of sport and recreation in Edmonton for 14 years, primarily in the realm of getting girls and women involved in physical activity and in providing sport and recreation programming for Edmontonians with a disability.
-Pursuing a Master of Business Administration (Social Enterprise Track) from the University of Fredericton, Amy has a Bachelor of Physical Education from the University of Alberta and is a NCCP level 1 cycling coach.
-Amy also has considerable Board experience including the InMotion Network, FunTeam Alberta, and currently the Push to Open Nature Society, UWalk (an initiative of the Alberta Centre for Active Living) and the Alberta Sledge Hockey Committee.
+She has worked and volunteered in the area of sport and recreation in Edmonton for 15 years, primarily in the realm of getting girls and women involved in physical activity and in providing sport and recreation programming for Edmontonians with a disability.
+Pursuing a Master of Business Administration (Social Enterprise Track) from the University of Fredericton, Amy has a Bachelor of Physical Education from the University of Alberta.
+A NCCP level 1 cycling coach, Amy also has considerable Board experience including the InMotion Network, FunTeam Alberta, the Push to Open Nature Society, UWalk (an initiative of the Centre for Active Living), and the Alberta Sledge Hockey Committee.
 Amy is completing her first two years of service as a Director of the ESC and served on the 2018 Nomination Committee.

 Brian Torrance attained a Master of Science from the Faculty of Medicine and Dentistry at the University of Alberta and has served as the Executive Director of Ever Active Schools since 2010.
 Ever Active Schools addresses health and wellness in Alberta school communities.
 Brian firmly believes the grand benefits of active living, sport and active recreation should be experienced in a positive way by all Edmontonians and financial, physical and social accessibility are key issues that we need to collectively work on.
 Through his passion of sports, Brian was captain of both the University of Alberta’s Cross County and Track and Field teams, and an Academic All Canadian in 2006.
 Brian is a former Director of Athletics Alberta, is on the board of the Canadian Mountain Running Association, serves on the ParticipACTION Advisory Committee, and chairs the Active Alberta Coalition.
 He has served as an ESC Director since April 2015 and currently serves as the Governance Committee’s Chairperson.